mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 applications.
 A Responder's receiver gets a Message, as well as a Source to send replies to.
 Responders cannot be forked, and need not accept forks.

-### Dialogue

-[EDITOR'S NOTE: not discussed, but we probably need a client-side mirror of responder.
-Problem: how does the dialogue know that a reply is linked to a request, and how does it know when the replies stop?
-This is not yet in the API sketch.]

-A Dialogue is a special case of Message Carrier which sends Messages to a single source, and receives one or more messages in reply.
-This is a common implementation pattern for clients in client-server applications; this Carrier complements its server-side Responder counterpart.
-Sending a message on a Dialogue takes an additional callback for Messages received in reply.

 ### Stream

-A Message Carrier may also be irreversibly morphed into a Stream, in order to provide a strictly ordered, reliable service as with SOCK_STREAM.
+A Message Carrier may be irreversibly morphed into a Stream, in order to provide a strictly ordered, reliable service as with SOCK_STREAM.
 Morphing a Message Carrier into a Stream should return a "file-like object" as appropriate for the platform implementing the API.
+Typically, both ends of a communication using a stream service will morph their respective Message Carriers independently before sending any Messages.

 Writing a byte to a Stream will cause it to be received by the remote, in order, or will cause an error condition and termination of the stream if the byte cannot be delivered.
 Due to the strong sequential dependence on a stream, streams must always be reliable and ordered.
-A Message Carrier may only be morphed to a Stream if it uses transport protocol stack that provides reliable, ordered service.
+A Message Carrier may only be morphed to a Stream if it uses transport protocol stack that provides reliable, ordered service, and only before it is used to send a Message.

 ## Association

-An Association contains the long-term state necessary to support communications between a Local (see {{local}}) and a Remote (see {{Remote}}) endpoint, such as cryptographic session resumption parameters or rendezvous information; information about the policies constraining the selection of transport protocols and local interfaces to create Transients (see
+An Association contains the long-term state necessary to support communications between a Local (see {{local}}) and a Remote (see {{remote}}) endpoint, such as cryptographic session resumption parameters or rendezvous information; information about the policies constraining the selection of transport protocols and local interfaces to create Transients (see
 {{transient}}) to carry Messages; and information about the paths through the network available available between them (see {{path}}).

-All Message Carriers are bound to an Association; new Message Carriers will reuse an Association if they can be carried from the same Local to the same Remote over the same Paths.
+All Message Carriers are bound to an Association.
+New Message Carriers will reuse an Association if they can be carried from the same Local to the same Remote over the same Paths; this re-use of an assocation may implies the creation of a new Transient.

 ## Transient